By Terri Weeks

-This year our country will elect its 45th president.
-Eight of the first 44 presidents have come from Ohio–more than any other state except Virginia (which also produced eight).
-We’re proud of our presidential history here in Ohio and have many historic sites around the state where you can learn about these Ohioans who led our country.
+Eight of the first 44 presidents have come from Ohio -- more than any other state except Virginia (which also produced eight).
+We're proud of our presidential history here in Ohio and have many historic sites around the state where you can learn about these Ohioans who led our country.
+And one of these presidents was born in the county where I live - which I think is pretty cool!

 The Grant family moved to Georgetown the year after Ulysses was born.
-It takes about a half-hour to drive there from the birthplace.
+It takes about a half-hour to drive from the birthplace to his Boyhood Home.

-Ulysses grew up in this house and the volunteer tour guides tell interesting stories about his life, including things that he liked (horses) and didn’t like (working in his father’s tannery).
-Ulysses will even tell you his own stories—an animatronic model of Ulysses as a teen is a high-tech feature of this historic site.
-Just touch his compass, apple, book, or wallet and he’ll tell you about them.
+Grant grew up in this house and the volunteer tour guides tell interesting stories about his life, including things that he liked (horses) and didn't like (working in his father's tannery).
+Grant will even tell you his own stories—an animatronic model of Grant as a teen is a high-tech feature of this historic site.
+Just touch his compass, apple, book, or wallet and he'll tell you about them.

-The home contains several original pieces of furniture, including Grant’s cradle.
-I love seeing ordinary items with a tie to history and this site didn’t disappoint—I saw the field binoculars that Grant used as a General during the Civil War.
+The home contains several original pieces of furniture, including Grant's cradle.
+I love seeing ordinary items with a tie to history and this site didn't disappoint.
+I even saw the field binoculars that Grant used as a General during the Civil War.

-You can also visit the schoolhouse that young Ulysses attended.
-It’s just a few blocks away.
-It’s a two-room schoolhouse—one room was a classroom and the other was where the teacher lived.
-I learned that Grant’s parents paid $1.50 per quarter for him to attend.
+Just a few blocks away, you can also visit the schoolhouse that young Grant attended.
+It's a two-room schoolhouse—one room was a classroom and the other was where the teacher lived.
+I learned that Grant's parents paid $1.50 per quarter for him to attend.

-All of the Land of Grant historic sites are within an hour’s drive of downtown Cincinnati—an easy day trip—but if you’d like to stay locally, consider the Bailey House B&B which is housed in a historic home very close to Grant’s Boyhood Home.
+All of the Land of Grant historic sites are within an hour's drive of Cincinnati, making it an easy day trip.
+But if you'd like to stay locally, consider the Bailey House B&B which is housed in a historic home very close to Grant's Boyhood Home.

-All three of the sites are open Wednesday – Sunday from May through October.
-The season officially kicks off with U.S. Grant Days, a festival that includes site tours, period clothing, blacksmith and artillery demonstrations, and other activities that history buffs will appreciate.
+All three of the sites are open on Wednesday - Sunday between 12-5PM from May 1st to October 31st.
+The season officially kicks off with U.S. Grant Days (April 30, 2022), a festival that includes music, fireworks, lightshow, site tours (sites will be open this day and free of charge), and other activities that history buffs will appreciate.